milankinen/cuic/doc/interactions.md

 (is (= ["lol "bal] (map todo-text (todos))))
 ```

-Inspecting DOM **never** performs any implicit waiting.
+DOM inspection **never** performs any implicit waiting.
 Instead, each function
 return the state as it is (or was) during the invocation time.
 Note that
 due to the mutable nature of DOM, read functions are **not** referentially
 transparent.
 In other words, subsequent calls may return different
 results if the DOM changes between the calls.
 You must take this
 into account when implementing your functions and assertions: use
 [[cuic.core/wait]] to mitigate the issues with asynchrony or when you're
 expecting something to be found.

-Inspection functions do not perform any mutations to the DOM making them safe
+Inspection functions do not perform any
-to call multiple times.
-However, pay attention that the target element does not
+mutations to the DOM making them safe to call multiple times.
-get removed from the DOM; in such case `cuic` will throw an exception.
-Generally
-it's recommended to query elements just before their usage and throw them away
-right after it in order to avoid stale elements (next section will explain
-this in more detail).

 To see the complete list of read functions, see `cuic.core` reference
 from the [API docs](https://cljdoc.org/d/cuic/cuic).